yogesh-js/nft-minter-dapp/README.md

-# nft-minter-dapp
+# NFT Minter dApp
+This is a basic dApp to that lets users mint NFTs.
+This repo provides a nice and easy way for linking an existing NFT smart contract to this minting dapp.
-A basic dApp to mint NFTs, deployed to Polygon Mumbai Testnet
+It's deployed to the Polygon Mumbai Testnet but can be used on any EVM compatible chains.